nealmcc/guardian-news-headlines/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Shows the latest headlines from a selectable news category in a sidebar widget.
-Headlines link to the live article on The Guardian.
+Headlines link to the live article on the Guardian.

 == Description ==

-The Guardian News Headlines plugin allows you to add live headlines and thumbnails from The Guardian to a sidebar on your site.
+The Guardian News Headlines plugin allows you to add live headlines and thumbnails from the Guardian to a sidebar on your site.
 The text is indexable by search engines, and relevant to a category of your choice.
 Have a blog about education?
 Pick that news category to add relevant content to your blog.

-Display Options:
+Display options:
 *	Selectable news category per widget
 *	Number of headlines per widget
 *	Choose between most recent and most viewed articles